Introduction¶

 Python¶

-mathematical, conditional and Boolean operations
+mathematical, conditional, and Boolean operations

-data types
+different data types

-screen coordinates
+how screen coordinates work

 using objects

-creating objects using
+creating your own objects with

 class